Pegida

-Patriotic Europeans Against the Islamisation of the West (Patriotische Europäer gegen die Islamisierung des Abendlandes), abbreviated Pegida (/de/; stylised in its logo as PEGIDA), is a German, anti-Islam, far-right extremist political movement.
-Pegida believes that Germany is being increasingly Islamicised.
+Patriotic Europeans Against the Islamisation of the West (Patriotische Europäer gegen die Islamisierung des Abendlandes), abbreviated Pegida (/de/; stylised in its logo as PEGIDA), was a German, anti-Islam, far-right extremist political movement.
+Pegida believed that Germany was being increasingly Islamicised.

-Pegida wants to curb immigration into Germany and it accuses the authorities of failure to enforce related laws.
+Pegida wanted to curb immigration into Germany and it accused the authorities of failure to enforce related laws.
 Starting in October 2014 in Dresden with hundreds of participants, the peaks in 2015 and 2016 attracted over 20,000 supporters, often accompanied by counter-demonstrations.
 In 2015, Lutz Bachmann, the founder of Pegida, resigned from the movement after a doctored photograph appeared where he appeared to be posing as Adolf Hitler and making racist statements on Facebook.
 He was later reinstated.
+Activity started to decline by 2018, and soon after it nearly ceased all operations until its formal dissolution in 2024.

-Though nationalism is a central feature, Pegida offshoots have formed in various countries.
-It is a grassroots part of the counter-jihad movement.
+Though nationalism was a central feature, Pegida offshoots have formed in various countries.
+It was a grassroots part of the counter-jihad movement.

 History

 Origin

 Alternate logo used by Pegida.
 Slogans such as "Violence-free and united against religious and proxy wars on German soil" are commonplace at Pegida rallies.

 Pegida was founded in October 2014 by Lutz Bachmann, who runs a public relations agency in Dresden.
 Bachmann's impetus for starting Pegida was witnessing a rally by alleged supporters of the Kurdistan Workers' Party (PKK) against the siege of Kobani by the Islamic State of Iraq and the Levant (ISIL) on 10 October 2014 in Dresden, which he posted on YouTube on the same day.
 The next day he founded a Facebook group called Patriotische Europäer Gegen die Islamisierung des Abendlandes ('Patriotic Europeans against Islamisation of the Occident').

 On 7 October, Yazidis and Muslim Chechens had violently clashed in Celle.
 On 26 October, out of 5,000 protesters, "at least 400 right-wing extremists went on a rampage in downtown Cologne during a demonstration" by "Hooligans Against Salafists".
 Bachmann mentioned these events in a release for his first demonstration.